adityakmehrotra/Monopoly/README.md

 ## Overview

-The Monopoly Project is a Java-based implementation of the classic board game Monopoly.
-It allows 2-4 players to play Monopoly on their computer, adhering closely to the traditional rules set by Hasbro.
+The Monopoly Project is a fully playable cloud-based Monopoly game hosted on an AWS EC2 instance.
+The frontend is developed using React and TypeScript, offering an interactive and responsive user experience.
+The backend, crafted in Go, supports intricate gameplay mechanics, property management, and multiplayer functionalities, ensuring a robust and engaging platform for classic Monopoly enthusiasts.

 ## Features